charmbracelet/mods/README.md

 A saved conversation has a SHA1 identifier and a title, similar to how Git works.

-Not so similar to Git, conversations can be updated, keeping their id but having a different title.
+Unlike Git, conversations can be updated, keeping their id but having a different title.

 Check the [examples document](./Examples.md) for usage examples.